COVID-19 2020-21 Operating Plan

-Welcome to the 2020 fall semester!
 Please be prepared to be part of a campus culture that follows recommendations and guidelines regarding public health to keep our campus community safe.
 Personal responsibility forms the core of our ability to work together to navigate the academic year without interrupting our educational mission.
 We can remain healthy by washing our hands, wearing a mask, maintaining social distancing, and screening ourselves daily for symptoms.
 At Wayne State we refer to these concepts as the four pillars.
 As members of our campus community, we are asking you to support the COVID-19 Pledge: Building a Supportive Community.
 This pledge demonstrates our commitment to limit the spread of the virus at Wayne State.
-Below is Wayne State’s pledge as well as the details associated with our plan for the Fall 2020 semester.
+Below is Wayne State’s pledge as well as the details associated with our plan for the 2020-21 academic year.
 We encourage you to review this information.

 Personal responsibility forms the core of the College’s efforts to navigate the academic year without interrupting our educational mission while treating each other with respect and dignity.
 Wayne State is our home away from home, so we ask that you follow these guidelines.
 Each of us has an important role to play in our ongoing efforts to limit the spread of the virus in our community.
 We ask that you pledge your support for Wayne State College’s plan to manage the pandemic on our campus.
 We are each personally responsible for our choices, which can make a tremendous difference in sustaining face-to-face operations on the Wayne State campus.